Returnable – A Circular System for Reusable Grocery Bags

 Our Solution

 The project Returnable aims to contribute to an industry-wide solution for a sustainable circular system of reusable grocery bags.
 The solution includes reusable delivery bags that are shared among industry partners and used countless times by consumers.
-Axfoundation has brought together, among others, Sweden’s biggest actors in the grocery sector: Axfood, Coop, ICA, Lidl and Mathem.
-The ambition is to develop a joint circular system for a “borrow bag” that comes with a deposit to help customers move from a linear to a circular flow.
+Axfoundation has brought together, among others, Sweden’s biggest actors in the grocery sector: Axfood, Coop, ICA, Lidl and Svenska Retursystem.
+The ambition is to develop a joint circular system for a “borrow bag” that comes with a deposit – to help customers move from a linear to a circular flow.

 Through this broad collaboration, the hope is to develop an implementable solution that works regardless of operator.
 In addition to solving customers’ frustration with disposable bags, a reusable grocery bag can pave the way and facilitate circular flows on a larger scale for other industries.